 To keep the design continuous, paint your cabinets the same color as your walls.
-This erases visual boundaries from contrasting colors.
+This erases visual boundaries caused by contrasting colors.
 Stick with lighter hues and pale colors that tend to reflect light and make the space appear larger.

-Incorporating open shelving into your kitchen keeps the space from appearing broken-up and gives the illusion of a more expansive space.
-Open shelving is also a great way to keep counter space open.
-You can use your open shelves to display your favorite focal pieces or to store everyday essentials for easy access.
+Incorporating open shelving into your kitchen keeps it from appearing broken-up and gives the illusion of a more expansive space.
+Open shelving is also a great way to keep your countertops clear.
+You can use your open shelves to display your favorite focal pieces and ensure easy access to everyday essentials.

-Glass doors allow the eye to travel to the back, making the kitchen seem more expansive.
-They also lighten the look of your cabinetry, and lend a more open feel to your whole kitchen.
+Glass doors allow the eye to travel to the back of the cabinet, making the kitchen seem more expansive.
+They also lighten the look of your cabinetry, and lend a more open feel to your cooking area.
 If you like darker chocolate or cherry colors for your cabinets, adding glass cabinet doors can help bring light to these darker colors in your small kitchen.

-These ideas will help enlarge a small kitchen space, but if you're still in need of advice for your kitchen project, Kitchen Magic's expert design consultants are well-equipped to help.
+The 5 tips we outlined above will help enlarge a small kitchen space.
+However, if you're still in need of advice for your project, Kitchen Magic's expert design consultants are well-equipped to help.
 Schedule a free-in-home consultation when you're ready to discover your kitchen's true potential.
 Reach out to us today!